-Parallel Flash memory interface is same as SRAM interface, except that the flash memory requires a 12V/5V programming voltage to erase and write new data.
+Parallel Flash memory interface is same as SRAM interface, except

 The A0 - A17 are address pins and DQ0 to DQ15 are data pins.